Mexican Street Corn Burrito Bowls

 Instructions

-- In a pan over high heat, add 1/2 teaspoon of the olive oil until very hot.
-Add in the Del Monte® Fresh Cut Sweet Whole Kernel Corn and stir to combine (it should sizzle from the high heat).
-Char the Del Monte® Fresh Cut Sweet Whole Kernel Corn for about 2 ½ minutes, tossing every 30 seconds or so to get a char on all pieces of the corn.
-When charred to your liking, remove from heat, add into a separate bowl and then add in ½ teaspoon of the burrito bowl seasoning.
+• In a pan over high heat, add 1/2 teaspoon of the olive oil until very hot.
+Add in the corn and stir to combine (it should sizzle from the high heat).
+Char the corn for about 2 ½ minutes, tossing every 30 seconds or so to get a char on all pieces of the corn.
+When charred to your liking, remove from heat, add into a separate bowl and then add in ½ teaspoon of the burrito bowl seasoning into the corn.
+Stir to combine and set aside.

-- In the same pan, add another 1/2 teaspoon of olive oil.
+• In the same pan (allow to cool slightly first while you're prepping the corn), add the other 1/2 teaspoon of olive oil.
 Add in the black beans and red bell peppers.
 I add mine side by side so they don’t mix, or you could do them one after another.
-Sprinkle in the rest of the burrito bowl seasoning and stir it in.
+Sprinkle in the rest of the burrito bowl seasoning over both and stir it in.
 Cook for about 5 minutes, until the bell pepper has softened slightly and the black beans are well seasoned.
 Remove from heat.

-- Assemble your bowl as you’d like – I like to split the ingredients equally between three bowls, using a cup of quinoa in each.
+• Assemble your bowl as you’d like – I like to split the ingredients equally between three bowls, using a cup of or rice quinoa in each.
 Top with avocado slices, jalapeño slices, and a squeeze of lime.
 Drizzle with the Lime Crema and serve.
 Enjoy!

 Notes